Azure/kubernetes-hackfest/labs/windows/labs/ingress/README.md

     ```bash
     52.186.38.32 jabbr jabbr2
     ```

+1. In another incognito window or tab browse to the new instance at http://jabbr2
 ## Troubleshooting / Debugging

 * Check that the Service Names in the Ingress Rules match the Application Service Names